 Advantages of Online Courses

 - Online courses allow additional schedule options for busy students.

-Online courses may mean less time and money wasted commuting, sitting in traffic, adding to air pollution, searching for parking, etc.
+Online means less time and money wasted commuting, sitting in traffic, adding to air pollution, searching for parking, paying for parking, etc.

 - Online course scheduling may be more feasible if you work full-time or have other obligations.

 Some online courses may allow you to work a week ahead, for example, if you have upcoming events or vacations.

 - Well-designed online courses allow you to review materials--at any time--to gain full benefit.